toddharrison/XtremeIsland/README.md

 The challenges are organized into levels, which will be relevant in the future.

+### XIS List
+You can use the command `/xis listplayers` or `/xis l` to show who's playing right now.

+### XIS Top Scores
+You can use the command `/xis topscores` or `/xis t` to show the all-time top scores for all players.

 ## Features
 * Graphical challenge menu (a generalized component which will be eventually turned into an external utility and API for other plugins)
 * Inventory management between worlds using PlayerState
 * Destroys islands on a separate thread to lessen impact on server
 * Scoreboard for players based upon the work they do on their island
 * Forces the player to wait until the island is deleted before allowing them to return
+* Level restrictions and requirements for challenges
+* Vary scores based upon block types
+* Add to score by completing challenges
+* Remember player top scores

 ## Known Issues / TODO
-* Implement level restrictions and requirements for challenges
 * Allow more configuration options for XtremeIsland settings
 * Abstract score to a set of levels
-* Vary scores based upon block types
-* Add to score by completing challenges
-* Remember player top scores
-* Disable "dangerous" commands in XIS like `/spawn` and `/home`

-## Changes
-* Removed dependency on specifying the default world spawn in the configuration